psmithdev/jameslandreth/README.md

 After learning some basic HTML and CSS on my own, my next attempt is full autonomy and see what I can do on my own.
 Time to fire up VS code and get to work.

+Inspected page source of Wix and it's 900 lines of code.
+I don't need nor want majority of it.
+I am confident I can design a website with several pages at a fraction of that.
+That is my challenge.
+K.I.S.S.
+Keep It Simple, Stupid!